GiacobboNicola/IC4popsyn/README.md

 You can change each paramenter passing it to function as input `parameter=value` (see `example.py`).

 ## Example
 The `example.py` script is a simple example of how to use this module.
-It produces two MOBSE-like input files with the initial conditions based on the two avaible models (I'm working to implement new model 👨‍💻).
+It produces two MOBSE-like input files with the initial conditions based on the two avaible models (I'm working to implement new models 👨‍💻).

 ## Test
 I prepared some tests that can be run with *pytest*.
 Typing `pytest` on the command line you should obtain something like